 Clearly, ratings, shares, and recommendations are an important piece of the customer journey.
 Email marketers can leverage this fact by soliciting, incentivizing, or encouraging reviews.
 They can also encourage satisfied customers to share their experiences online or on social media.

 Collaborate and Connect.

 A recent survey released by eMarketer found that retailers’ biggest concern and priority for 2017 was connecting customer’s in-store experiences with their digital preferences and tools.
 The way people shop and interact with brands has changed drastically in the last few years.
 Customers routinely mix and match digital and physical tools when making decisions.
-They may hear about a product from an influencer or advertisement, then research the product online, or on their desktop or phone.
+They may hear about a product from an influencer or advertisement, then research the product online.
 Next, they visit a store to get a closer look at the product and make their purchase.

 Data, Feedback, Analytics.

 Email marketing is helping businesses improve customer journeys is through the analytics and data they provide.
 Marketers gather an immense amount of customer information by tracking the emails they send.
 The data collected can be analyzed in real-time and custom dashboards that help marketers chart customer behaviors and preferences.
 This information is invaluable for optimizing email marketing efforts based on the customer journey.

 Whether it’s open, clicks, conversions, newsletter sign-ups or shares, all this data feeds back into the system and helps marketers identify moments that matter.
 Understanding the significance of these moments is a key distinction between the old and new customer journey.
 As detailed in a recent article from Gartner, the end goal is no longer simply conversions, but identifying and understanding micro-conversions that accomplish key goals such as moving customers along the path to purchase, enhancing the ownership experience, and driving loyalty and advocacy. (“How Modern Performance Media Drives Advertising Effectiveness”, March 2017, Gartner)